The lowdown (in their own words...)

 If the firm were a fictional character it would be...

 Established over 125 years ago in the US, Jones Day employs over 2,500 lawyers in 43 offices around the world and the firm's London office is its largest outside of the US.
 Jones Day is particularly experienced in advising on competition, M&A and government regulation matters as well as in more recently established areas such as cybersecurity, life sciences and energy.
 The firm counts blue-chip companies among its clients.

 The star performers

-Asset based lending; Bank lending – investment grade debt and syndicated loans; Banking litigation: investment and retail; Commercial contracts; Commercial litigation; Competition litigation; Corporate crime (including fraud, bribery and corruption); Corporate restructuring and insolvency; Corporate tax; Derivatives and structured products; EU and competition; Financial services (non-contentious/regulatory); Fraud: civil; International arbitration; M&A: upper mid-market and premium deals, £250m+; Private equity: transactions: Mid-cap deal capability; Private funds; Property finance; Real estate funds; Trade finance.
+Asset based lending; Bank lending: investment grade debt and syndicated loans; Banking litigation: investment and retail; Commercial litigation; Commercial property; Corporate crime (including fraud, bribery and corruption); Corporate restructuring and insolvency; Derivatives and structured products; Environment; EU and competition; Financial services; Fraud: civil; High yield; Investment funds: real estate funds; IT and telecoms; M&A: upper mid-market and premium deals: £250m+; Private equity: transactions; Property finance; Property litigation; Trade finance

 A day in the life of...

 Degree:History and politics

 9.30am: I take the short stroll near the river to the Jones Day office from Blackfriars tube station, and grab a coffee and some breakfast from our in-house café.
 I am not a morning person, so I appreciate the 9.30 start at Jones Day, as opposed to the earlier 9.00 start most other City offices observe!
 I catch up on emails that have arrived overnight from some clients in the US and take stock of what needs to be done during the day.